Blog

 Approachable post about my research into inverting representations from text embedders and language models.

-A high-level overview of the field of Text Retrieval as it stands in 2022
+A high-level overview of the field of Text Retrieval (as it stood in 2022)

 The Three Types of Contrastive Learning